Aravinth Seiju: Early life and family

-Seiju was born on 1 January 1995 in Pollachi, Coimbatore district.
-His father, Selvaraj, was a businessman, and his mother, Sumathi Selvaraj, was a homemaker.
-He has an elder brother named Arun.
+Seiju was born on 1 January 1995 in Vadugapalayam, Pollachi, Coimbatore district.
+His father, Selvaraj, was a vegetable mediator, and his mother, Sumathi Selvaraj, was a homemaker.
+He has an elder brother named Arun Vijay.
 He completed schooling at Bharatiya Vidya Mandir, Pollachi.
 He earned a Bachelor's degree in computer science engineering from Sri Krishna College of Technology, Pollachi.
 He married actress Sangeetha Sai on 2 February 2025.

 Career

 Seiju took part in various cultural events and performed mimicry and hosted multiple events as emcee during his college years.
 After completing his studies, he moved to Chennai to pursue his career in cinema and television.
 During his initial days in Chennai, he struggled a lot along with his best friend Vishnu while pursuing their career in cinema by attending auditions in various channels and was rejected then.
 Then they joined the Blacksheep youtube channel, owned by RJ Vigneshkanth, and started their journey in media.
+He started his career as Video Jockey along with his friend Vishnu in TV Potti Show, a satire show based on the tamil television serials and shows, that streamed on the Blacksheep Youtube Channel.
 Seiju learnt filmmaking and acting and undertook many roles in the channel, including being an artist, script writer, show producer, VJ and acted in short films, also called as random videos by the channel.
-Then he got minor roles in films such as Thuppakki Munai, Nenjamundu Nermaiyundu Odu Raja and Jai Bhim.
+Then he got minor roles in films such as Thuppakki Munai, Jai Bhim and Nenjamundu Nermaiyundu Odu Raja, working as an assistant director during the initial shoot of the latter.
 Seiju also performed in a stage play called Navayuga Rathakanneer along with Blacksheep team, which took place in various cities of Tamil Nadu and gained critical acclaim.
+He has also worked as a backend technician in major events and shows related to the film industry such as Ilayaraja 75, Audio launch function of the tamil movie Sarkar and various events that were organized by Blacksheep team.
 In 2021, he made his OTT debut with Aayiram Jannal Veedu, where he starred alongside veteran actor Senthil as his youngest grandson.
 He has shared screen with many veteran and legendary actors like Suriya, Senthil, Rajesh, M. S. Bhaskar and Vela Ramamoorthy.
 He had a major breakthrough in OTT through Kana Kaanum Kaalangal web series in 2022, where he played the role of Kalaiarasan, a juvenile convict who's struggling to live a peaceful life ahead of his past.
 He gained huge recognition for his performance and continued as the lead in both the seasons and made a cameo appearance in the third season, playing the female lead's guardian.
 Later in 2025, he made his television debut as an actor through the TV series Ayyanar Thunai as the male lead Chozhan.
+This is his fourth project with the production house Global Villagers, after giving two consecutive hit seasons of Kanaa Kaanum Kaalangal as lead and an extended cameo appearance in the third season.